 Add the Thin Mints to a food processor fitted with the blade attachment.
 Pulse until they’re a fine powder.
 Remove 1 tablespoon and set it aside for garnish.
 Then add the rest to a medium-sized mixing bowl and stir in the melted butter.
 Mix until it’s evenly blended.
 Then using your hands, evenly press the mixture into a 9 1/2-inch tart pan with a removable bottom.
 Set aside.

 In a large, heat proof, medium-sized mixing bowl (stainless steel is great), whisk the cream cheese with the sugar.
 It’s best to use an electric mixer — for the smoothest possible result.
 Add the Key lime zest and juice, and Crème de Menthe.
 Mix again until smooth.
 Then, gradually add the eggs, one at a time, mixing between each addition.

 Place the bowl over a pot it fits snugly into, with a couple of inches of water in it.
 (Be sure the bottom of the bowl doesn’t touch the water.)
 Turn the heat to medium and whisking almost constantly, cook until the mixture is creamy and thick, like custard.
 This should take about 20 minutes.
 Remove it from the heat and let it cool to room temperature.

-Pour the cooled custard into the prepare tart crust and the place in the refrigerator for at least 4 hours.
+Pour the cooled custard into the prepared tart crust and place in the refrigerator for at least 4 hours.